 Optimisation

-Optimization was performed using the numerical optimization function in Design-Expert software, where the desired goals for both independent variables and the response were specified.
+Optimization was performed using the numerical optimization function (Desirability function) in Design-Expert software, where the desired goals for both independent variables and the response were specified.
 Among all microbial parameters, only TPC was included for optimization because no microbial growth was detected for yeast and mould (Y&M), Coliform, E. coli, psychrophilic bacteria, and S. aureus in most treatment combinations.
 During the optimization process, TPC was set as the response to be minimized, while both pressure and holding time were set “in range.”
 The software generated an optimal condition of 450 MPa for 3 minutes, with a predicted TPC value of 0 log CFU/ml and a desirability value of 1.0 (Table 3).
 This indicates that high-pressure processing at 450 MPa for 3 minutes effectively eliminated the microbial load in young coconut water, providing the best preservation condition among the tested treatments.

 Table 3.
 Possible optimal solution for young coconut water